onyroid/candy/ROADMAP.md

 - [ ] Allow active links to strengthen when present events reconnect with an older bead
 - [ ] Allow unused active links to decay while the underlying bead remains in its current block archive
 - [ ] Preserve source references so details can be retrieved locally when permitted
-- [ ] Produce a first-year report describing what consumed continuity capacity and why
+- [ ] Produce a transition report describing what consumed continuity capacity and why

 ### Stage C — Adaptive 100-Unit Yearly Budget

-- [ ] Give each yearly room a total continuity capacity of 100 units
+- [ ] Give each months room a total continuity capacity of 100 units
-- [ ] Let the AI propose its own allocation for the next year from observed evidence
+- [ ] Let the AI propose its own allocation for the next month from observed evidence
 - [ ] Avoid hard-coded permanent percentages for memory categories
-- [ ] Permit reallocation during the year as priorities, projects, relationships, or risks change
+- [ ] Permit reallocation during the month as priorities, projects, relationships, or risks change
 - [ ] Keep Identity Core outside the 100-unit budget so core anchors do not compete with temporary experiences
 - [ ] Reserve configurable capacity for unexpected events and new growth
 - [ ] Record previous allocation, proposed allocation, evidence, explanation, review, and final allocation